 ESSA - Ethnocineca Students Shorts Award - EUR 500.-

-Please read the following Rules & Regulations for ETHNOCINECA 2021 carefully before submitting.
+Please read the following Rules & Regulations for ethnocineca 2022 carefully before submitting.
 By submitting you confirm that you have read and understood the Rules & Regulations and that you fully agree to the conditions of entry.
 Questions regarding the Rules & Regulations and/or film submission should be directed to programm(at)ethnocineca.at.
+You can find the link to the entry form at the bottom of this page.

 1. General Information

-ETHNOCINECA celebrates its 15th edition in Vienna’s Votiv Kino and Kino De France from the 6th to 13th of May 2021.
-As Austria’s film festival for ethnographic and documentary films, ETHNOCINECA is dedicated to diverse realities of everyday human life.
+ethnocineca celebrates its 16th edition in Vienna’s Votiv Kino and Kino De France from the 12th to 19th of May 2022.
+As Austria’s biggest film festival for documentary cinema and ethnographic film, ethnocineca is dedicated to diverse realities of human life.
 With our Call for Films we are looking for films of any length and approach that make accessible the diversity, uniqueness as well as the commonalities of social and cultural life worldwide, while narrating this view critically and innovatively.
 In addition to the general programme, in which all films run out of competition, there are five competition sections, that films may be submitted to.

 2. Competition Sections

-It is mandatory to specify in the online entry form, if you are entering your submitted film to one of the five competitions (EVA, IDA, ADA, ISA, ESSA) or if you are submitting your film to the main programme without entering competition.
+It is mandatory to specify, if you are entering your submitted film to one of the five competitions (EVA, IDA, ADA, ISA, ESSA) or if you are submitting your film to the main programme without entering competition.
 It must be ensured that the film meets the respective competition criteria (multiple choice is not possible).

 2.1 Overview of Competitions